Alliedium/awesome-devops/48_provisioning_nexus_via_ansible_22_02_2022/README.md

 # Provisioning Nexus via Ansible

-This tutorial show how to install and configure Nexus (NXRM - Nexus Repository Manager)  using Ansible playbook. [ansible-ThoTeam/nexus3-oss](https://github.com/ansible-ThoTeam/nexus3-oss) was used as a basis.
+This lesson show how to install and configure Nexus (NXRM - Nexus Repository Manager)  using Ansible playbook. [ansible-ThoTeam/nexus3-oss](https://github.com/ansible-ThoTeam/nexus3-oss) was used as a basis.

 In lessons 35, 37 and 41 it was shown how to install and configure `Nexus`.

 ## Prerequisites:

-- Use [awesome-nexus/ansible/](https://github.com/Alliedium/awesome-nexus/tree/main/ansible) ansible playbook to install and configure the `Nexus`
+- Use [awesome-nexus/ansible](https://github.com/Alliedium/awesome-nexus/tree/main/ansible) ansible playbook to install and configure the `Nexus`
 - Create virtual machine on which we will install and configure the `Nexus`.
 We used `Ubuntu` Linux distribution.
+You can use our [scripts](https://github.com/Alliedium/awesome-linux-config/tree/master/proxmox7/cloud-init) to create VM in `Proxmox`.
 - Follow [Prerequisites](https://github.com/Alliedium/awesome-nexus/tree/main/ansible#prerequisites) steps.

 ## Install Nexus via playbook